This family, which was originally of Ipswich, Suffolk, derives from

 SIR THOMAS CHARLES STYLE, 8th Baronet, JP DL, inherited the Glenmore estate in County Donegal.
 His cousin,

 SIR WILLIAM HENRY MARSHAM STYLE JP DL (1826-1904), 9th Baronet, of Glenmore.

 It is thought that Sir William Frederick Style, 13th Baronet (born 1945) lives in the USA.

-The Lodge, Glenmore, was a Georgian house, built in the mid to late 18th century.
+THE LODGE, Glenmore, County Donegal, was a Georgian house, built in the mid to late 18th century.

-It was re-worked for Sir William Style, in the neo-Tudor style, in the early 20th century.
+It was renovated for Sir William Style, in the Neo-Tudor style, in the early 20th century.